 This is clear communication and offers many opportunities for John’s partner to respond, and for communication to flow between then.
 It may be that she is having difficulties with the relationship, or it may simply be that a colleague invited her for a drink and she fancied going.
 There are many different possibilities, John can’t know the truth until they begin communicating, and beginning a conversation in this way gives a good chance of them getting to the bottom of things and understanding each other more deeply.

-For further information about exploring the shadow, including details of group workshops, individual sessions, authentic communication workshops and couple’s work please visit
+For further information about Healing The Shadow work, including details of group workshops, individual sessions, authentic communication workshops and couple’s work please visit